Free Daily Headlines

 “There’s been a contentious history with the city on various issues but I think water, sewer and annexation have been the crux of almost all of them,” he said.
 “I think we’ve come further than I ever thought would be possible with this agreement.
 Neither side got what they wanted totally, which generally means it’s a pretty good agreement.”

+Lapsley said that when he and County Manager John Mitchell discussed the topic with state Sen. Tim Moffitt in December, the senator “agreed to reintroduce the bill” that he had also filed in 2023.
 Moffitt shepherded the bill through the Senate in April.
 It is now pending in the state House, which, Lapsley said, was scheduled to take it up on Tuesday.

-After the Senate passed the bill, the city contacted county commissioners to request a meeting to negotiate changes to that bill.
+After the Senate passed the bill, the city contacted county commissioners to request a meeting to negotiate changes to the measure.
 The county board agreed, assigning commissioners Edney and Egolf and Mitchell, the county manager, “to see if some revisions could be made to the bill that would be more palatable to city council,” Lapsley said.
 “Issues were discussed, concerns were raised by both sides, consequences (were brought up) for both parties that would result from an adoption of this bill.”

-Egolf praised Jeff Miller, the former council member whom the city appointed as a volunteer negotiator to help land an agreement, Mayor Barbara Volk and Mayor pro tem Jennifer Hensley, along with county staff.
+During the Board of Commissioners meeting, Egolf praised Jeff Miller, the former council member whom the city appointed as a volunteer negotiator to help shape an agreement, Mayor Barbara Volk and Hensley, along with county staff.

 Edney recalled that as a law school student in the 1980s he had worked under Henderson County Attorney Don Garren doing title searches for the Cane Creek sewer district.